sreenaths/more-js/README.md

 ### 1. As static functions (from v0.7)
 Just require the respective type, and start using the static functions.
 For instance `var Array = require('more-js/types/array')`, would give you an Array namespace with all the functions.
 Then you can have expressions like `firstVal = Array.first(arr)`.
 * First argument for all static function must be of the respective type, i.e All functions under Array would expect an array object as the first argument.
-* Currently functions are available for Arrays, Object & Strings.
+* Currently, functions are available for Arrays, Objects & Strings.
 More types are in the pipeline.
-* Please note that requiring any file under `more-js/types` would return an object, and they are not extended from any of the native data types.
+* Please note that requiring any file under `more-js/types` would return a namespace (Object of functions), and they are not extended from any of the native data types.

 Sample:
 ```